hexinfra/gorox/hemi/README.md

 Hemi contains these directories:

-  * common/   - Place general purpose libraries,
-  * compdef/  - Definitions of components,
+  * comdefs/  - Definitions of components,
   * contrib/  - Place optional components,
   * develop/  - A prototype application used to develop Hemi,
+  * library/  - Place general purpose libraries,
   * procmgr/  - A process manager for programs using Hemi,
   * toolkit/  - Place useful commands.